openclarity/docs.openclarity.io/content/docs/kubeclarity/private-registry/kubernetes/_index.md

     > Note:
     > - Secret name must be `gcr-sa`
     > - `sa.json` must be the name of the service account json file when generating the secret
-    > - KubeClarity is using [application default credentials](https://developers.google.com/identity/protocols/application-default-credentials).
-These only work when running KubeClarity from GCP.
+    > - Kubernetes Security is using [application default credentials](https://developers.google.com/identity/protocols/application-default-credentials).
+These only work when running Kubernetes Security from GCP.